 So with the season changing, let’s talk about handbag trends 2015.
 Remember, Summer was all about bucket bags and loose totes with fold-over flaps but now you’ll notice more structured envelope styles, almost-square designs (perhaps inspired by Instagram?)
 Not sure, but, that’s some food for thought.

-Ted Baker London Large Technicolor Bloom Bag ($219.00) I’ve gotten more compliments on this handbag than I can even count, which says a lot!
-It’s a canvas design and trust me, these photos don’t do it any justice so I’ll wear it in an upcoming outfit post so that you guys get the full picture.
+Ted Baker London Large Technicolor Bloom Bag ($219.00) It’s a canvas design and trust me, these photos don’t do it any justice so I’ll wear it in an upcoming outfit post so that you guys get the full picture.
 The size of this bag is perfect.
 I’ve been able to fit my entire daily life of items in it with no problem.
 The only thing you probably can’t use it as is a diaper bag.
 Otherwise, it’s good for an everyday wear-to-work bag and superbly transitions into a night out bag.

 Loeffler Randall Medium Rider’ Calf Hair Satchel ($575.00) From the outfit photo above, Loeffler Randall has become one of my favorite designers this year.
-I’m especially obsessed with her shoe designs and unique innovations on classic pieces.
 This bag is awesome for a few reasons.
 The strap is detachable so you can hold it like a handbag whenever you want to, and it features a maroon hair-calf surface that gives it a hint of shine without overpowering the style of the bag.

-Salvador Ferragamo Medium Gancio Lock Shoulder Bag ($2,050.00) I’ve been a huge fan of Ferragamo but previously I wasn’t into the whole “bow” thing they had going on for a while.
+Salvador Ferragamo Medium Gancio Lock Shoulder Bag ($2,050.00) I’ve been a huge fan of Ferragamo but previously I wasn’t into the whole “bow” thing they had going on.
 But this structured stud muffin I can get down with.
 The gold hardware and bold accents are right up my alley and scream rocker chic without being too in your face about it.

 Saint Laurent YSL Monogram College Large Chain Satchel Bag ($2,790.00) One of my most adored brands is out with the larger size of their classic monogram satchel with the envelope flap.
 They also have this size and style in black and medium styles in dark red and nude (here and here).